hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-Cloud/manage_images.md

 [OpenStack Virtual Machine Image Guide](https://docs.openstack.org/image-guide/).

+!!!
+Note

-**Note:** Shared storage in the VSC cloud is connected to a separate network, which is only accessible from within the OpenStack environment.
+    Shared storage in the VSC cloud is connected to a separate network, which is only accessible from within the OpenStack environment.
     Therefore, if you want to access your VM from outside of OpenStack, and use the shared storage at the same time, you must make sure your VM image is configured use multiple network interface cards (NICs).

 You can choose who can access an image you have created.
 The following access policies for images exist: